Help & Support

-Migraine World Summit is an annual event held each year.
+The Migraine World Summit is an annual event held each year.
 It is live every year in March.

-Make sure you join our Newsletter or Register at the bottom of this page to be the first to know.
+Make sure you join our Newsletter or Register at the bottom of this page to be the first to know more details.

-If you missed the live event or key sessions or you want to rewatch the interviews, you may order an All Access Pass which includes all the interviews, audio and transcripts.
+If you missed the live event or key sessions or you want to re-watch the interviews, you may order an Access Pass which includes all the interviews, audio and transcripts.
 A portion of the proceeds will go towards our migraine charity partners who are listed on our event page.

 To get unlimited, on-demand access, visit the order page.

-The Summit is free to view for the first 8 days once you register.
-At any time afterwards you can purchase a copy of the Summit and receive a hard copy of the all the transcripts, treatments, MP3 files and video recordings sent to your address.
-You can also receive online access.
+A copy of the Summit can also be purchased.
 From those who order a copy, up to 50% of the proceeds go towards our partner migraine charities, many of whom are listed on our homepage.

 We also encourage attendees to share our charity partner pages with their friends, family, and colleagues to help raise funds for migraine research and patient support.